 C Internal control

-E Review and reporting
+D Audit evidence E Review and reporting

 Where questions are based on a scenario it is essential that you use the information in the scenario to make your answers relevant.
 You should also think about how you will present your answer – try to use a tabular format in your solutions where relevant as the examining team have stated that candidates who do this score better.

-Finally pay attention to the verbs used in question requirements as these indicate the number of marks available.
+Pay attention to the verbs used in question requirements as these indicate the number of marks available.
 For example, the verb “explain” requires a sentence and will score one mark if properly explained whereas the verb “list” simply requires you to list out information with no further explanation and this will score ½ mark per point.